 Fruits, vegetable, and whole grains have compounds called phytochemicals.
 The phytochemicals protect the growing plants from disease.
 When we eat plant based foods, we are also eating those phytochemicals.
 Most phytochemicals are thought to confer protection from heart disease and cancer.

 Too much animal protein can weaken your bones.
 And, if you have kidney disease, your kidneys could be strained dealing with all that extra protein.
 Got gout, the excess protein will aggravate it.
-So, is the keto diet healthy or harmful?
+So, now ask yourself if the keto diet is healthy or harmful!
 The answer is probably somewhere in between.
-As a short term fix for weight loss, perhaps it’s ok if you enjoy eating fat.
+A short term fix, perhaps.
 Long term, I suggest you rethink your options.
 Carbohydrates are healthy and let you eat like a normal person.